Ferrari N.v.: Periodic Report on the Buyback Program

-Maranello (Italy), May 2, 2022 – Ferrari N.V.
-(NYSE/EXM: RACE) ("Ferrari" or the "Company") informs that the Company has purchased, under the sixth tranche of the common share buyback program announced on March 3, 2022 ("Sixth Tranche"), additional common shares - reported in aggregate form, on a daily basis - on Euronext Milan (EXM) as follows:
+Maranello (Italy), July 18, 2022 – Ferrari N.V.
+(NYSE/EXM: RACE) ("Ferrari" or the "Company") informs that the Company has purchased, under the Euro 150 million share buyback program announced on June 30, 2022, as the initial tranche of the multi-year share buyback program of approximately Euro 2 billion expected to be executed by 2026 in line with the disclosure made during the 2022 Capital Markets Day (the "First Tranche"), the additional common shares - reported in aggregate form, on a daily basis - on the Euronext Milan (EXM) as follows:

 |